yeti0904/ysl/README.md

 var element f array 0
 println $element
 ```
+if the last argument is not given then the first element is used

 if a variable `return` is used then it uses the return value of the last returning function

 the a operation appends 1 element to an array, like this: